 The best advice we can give you to find an internship related to your field of choice is to meet with an advisor and let them know of your career interests and goals.
 Your major advisor is another great resource to get information and learn of major-specific opportunities.

 - How do I pick an internship?

-- If you are looking for an internship, it is important that you look on Handshake, keep updated with your major department's email lists, join ICC list-serves, meet with an ICC career advisor, and also meet with your major advisors and peer advisors.
+- If you are looking for an internship, it is important that you look on Handshake, keep updated with your major department's email lists, subscribe to ICC weekly newsletters, meet with an ICC career advisor, and also meet with your major advisors and peer advisors.
 Peer advisors can be great resources because they usually have upper division standing in your major, so asking them what internships they have done can give you ideas.
 It may sound like a lot to cover but making use of every single one of these resources is key to successfully finding and securing the right internships.

 When choosing an internship, make sure it aligns with your career and academic goals, and try not to limit yourself.
 Cast a wide net and keep an open mind.
 You never know how an experience will impact your career journey and trajectory!